Dulanga-Rukshan/Erebus/README.md

 ----------

 - **GUI Version:**
     The GUI version provides an intuitive interface.
 After running the program, simply click to encrypt or decrypt files.
-You'll be guided through a visual step-by-step process.
+You'll be guided through a visual step by step process.

 - **CLI Version:**
-    For the command-line version, follow the on-screen prompts to select encryption or decryption tasks.
+    For the command line version, follow the on screen prompts to select encryption or decryption tasks.
 Enter the required file path and password when prompted.

 * * *